MicrosoftDocs/Viva/Viva/insights/use/admin-settings.md

 # Leader and manager settings

 >[!Important]
->This article is for the legacy Workplace Analytics app and does not reflect functionality available on the updated Viiva Insights platform.
+>This article is for the legacy Workplace Analytics app and does not reflect functionality available on the updated Viva Insights platform.
 Access current documentation for Viva Insights advanced insights here: [Advanced insights documentation](../advanced/introduction-to-advanced-insights.md).

 As the Microsoft Viva Insights Administrator, you can use **Leader & manager settings** to configure the following.